edgedb/easy-edgedb/README.md

 ## Using FOR and UNION

-We're almost ready to insert our three characters, and now we don't need to add `(SELECT City FILTER .name = 'London')` every time.
+We're almost ready to insert our three new characters, and now we don't need to add `(SELECT City FILTER .name = 'London')` every time.
 But wouldn't it be nice if we could use a single insert instead of three?

 To do this, we can use a `FOR` loop, followed by the keyword `UNION`.
 First, here's the `FOR` part: